xRahul/xRahul.github.io/_posts/2017-02-08-install-adb-drivers-on-your-system.markdown

 {% endhighlight bash %}
 <br>

-{:.reveal}
 ### Install adb manually

-1. {:.reveal} Download your OS-specific zip of platform tools from [here](https://developer.android.com/studio/releases/platform-tools.html#download){:target="_blank" rel="noopener noreferrer"}.
+1. Download your OS-specific zip of platform tools from [here](https://developer.android.com/studio/releases/platform-tools.html#download){:target="_blank" rel="noopener noreferrer"}.
-2. {:.reveal} Extract the contents of the .zip file to a folder you can find later.
+2. Extract the contents of the .zip file to a folder you can find later.
-3. {:.reveal} Navigate to the extracted folder using your terminal, and there you will find the adb command.
+3. Navigate to the extracted folder using your terminal, and there you will find the adb command.
-4. {:.reveal} Run the command normally once you're into the extracted folder- `adb devices`
+4. Run the command normally once you're into the extracted folder- `adb devices`

 ---
 <br>
-{:.reveal}

 ##### References
 [Installing ADB on MAC OS X - StackOverflow](http://stackoverflow.com/a/32314718){:target="_blank" rel="noopener noreferrer"}
 <br>
 [SDK Platform Tools Download - Android Studio](https://developer.android.com/studio/releases/platform-tools.html){:target="_blank" rel="noopener noreferrer"}
 <br>
 [Install Android's ADB and Fastboot Tools on Any OS - Lifehacker](http://lifehacker.com/the-easiest-way-to-install-androids-adb-and-fastboot-to-1586992378){:target="_blank" rel="noopener noreferrer"}